isomerpages/moe-eastspringsec/_school-information/School Canteen.md

 * Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see [link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).

 * Able to maintain high standard of food safety and personal hygiene.

+* Must be in personal attendance at the stall during operation hours.

 * Healthy and fit to operate the stall.